 Dave Landrum, Assistant Vice President for Business Administration

-The office supports interdisciplinary research centers, essential core facilities and emboldens innovation and economic development through strategic partnering and technology transfer initiatives.
+The office supports interdisciplinary research centers and essential core facilities and emboldens innovation and economic development through strategic partnering and technology transfer initiatives.
 The UO has a long tradition of interdisciplinary research that continues through the production of new knowledge and innovative solutions to society’s grand challenges.

-- Faculty & Staff: Information for faculty and staff about funding and proposals, compliance, and protecting intellectual property
+- Faculty and staff: Information for faculty and staff about funding and proposals, compliance, and protecting intellectual property

-- Students: Information for students about graduate research, undergraduate research, and startups & innovation
+- Students: Information for students about graduate research, undergraduate research, and the UO innovation network

 - Industry: Information for business and industry partners about recruiting talent, access to resources, leveraging research, and discovering campus entrepreneurship

-- Centers & Institutes: An index of the centers and institutes at the UO
+- Centers and institutes: An index of the centers and institutes at the UO

 - News: News about research at UO